pclonan/sinatra/README.md

     ├── README.md
     └── Vagrantfile

+This method of using the Vagrant sync still has more dependancy on Vagrant than I would like.
+As an alternative, the <b>config.vm.provision "shell"</b> script could install git, pull down the Puppet manifest, and initiate a Puppet run.<br>

-However, as there is no Puppet master in this environment, each subsequent Puppet run is initiated via cron.
+As there is no Puppet master in this environment, each subsequent Puppet run is initiated via cron (created using the Puppet module "puppet-cron").
 The script "/etc/puppet/rebase.sh" pulls down the manifests and modules directories from https://github.com/pclonan/sinatra.
 The cron entry is:

     */30 * * * * /etc/puppet/rebase.sh

 Puppet Modules
 ---------------
-The following describes the function of the included Puppet modules:
+The following describes the purpose of the included Puppet modules:
 * git - Used to install the Git package.
 * iptables - Used to ensure that the iptables-service is installed and running, and that ports 22/tcp and 80/tcp are open.
+I decided to use iptables rather than firewalld, so that this code could easily be reused on older versions of RHEL/CentOS (6 or below) or Debian-based distros which do not use firewalld.
 * osharden - Used to create entries within /etc/sysctl.conf, and to disable certain insecure services.
+The contents of this module were taken from a collection of modules I wrote in the past, in order to create a secure SOE (tested against Nessus and OpenSCAP).
 * puppet-cron - Used to create a cron entry to run every 30 mins, which pulls down the latest Puppet code, and performs a Puppet run.
 * ruby - Used to install Ruby 2.4 from the CentOS Software Collections repository.
+Further development would be required in order to cater for Debian-based distros (as the centos-scl repo would not be used).
 * sinatraservice - Used to create a service which controls the Simple Sinatra app startup/shutdown.
+It also uses the vcsrepo module to pull down the Git repo https://github.com/rea-cruitment/simple-sinatra-app in to /apps/simple-sinatra-app.
+Further development would be required to cover the Debian-based distros, as well as allowing for different Ruby versions (rather than using /opt/rh/rh-ruby24).
 * ssh - Used to ensure openssh-server is running, and to deny direct root logins.
 * sudo - Used to create sudo rules to allow user "sinatra" to start/stop/restart the sinatra service.
 * users - Used to create user "sinatra", and to set the password to "sinatra".